Helenpham1097/document/content/collections/pages/cloud-hosting.md

         text: "Info on creating and Using Containers, including images, variables, and more."
         type: entry
         enabled: true
+      -
-      - id: lrocqj1k
+        id: lrocqj1k
-        text: "How to manage Databases and permissions."
+        text: 'How to manage databases and permissions.'
         type: entry
         enabled: true
       - id: lrocqlw5